Bellwright: How to Get Strap Fast and Fix Mid-Game Shortages

 Why Strap matters more than it first appears

-Early on, Strap can feel like one more loot item mixed in with everything else you pick up from enemies and travel.
-The problem is that Bellwright gradually turns it into a progression gate.
-It feeds crafting chains, it shows up in research requirements, and it tends to be needed in bursts rather than in a smooth trickle.
-That burst demand is what catches players out.
-You may feel comfortable with a handful in storage, spend it on one unlock, then realize the next upgrade or build path also wants more.
+Early on, Strap can feel like one more loot item mixed in with everything you pick up from enemies and travel.
+The problem is that Bellwright turns it into a progression gate.
+It feeds crafting chains, it shows up in research requirements, and it tends to be needed in bursts rather than a smooth trickle.
+That burst demand is what catches players out: you feel comfortable with a handful in storage, spend it on one unlock, then realize the next upgrade also wants more.
+Do not treat Strap like disposable loot — it is the resource that quietly decides whether your settlement keeps moving or sits still.

 The fastest early-game method: kill bandits and loot everything